 Nonpriority debts are usually dischargeable and can be wiped out in bankruptcy—but not always.
 For instance, student loans are nonpriority debts, but most people cannot discharge student loans in bankruptcy.
 Learn more about bills filers can eliminate in bankruptcy.

 Priority debts get paid in full after the trustee pays administrative claims (trustees fees, attorney fees, and other costs of administering the bankruptcy estate).

 Example 1.
 Jose filed Chapter 7 bankruptcy.
 He owes $30,000 in back child support and $40,000 in credit card debt.
 The trustee sells $20,000 in nonexempt assets that he can't protect with a bankruptcy exemption.
 After $3,000 in fees and costs, the trustee pays the remaining $17,000 toward the back child support.
 Jose will have to pay the $13,000 balance after the bankruptcy ends.
 (His attorney suggests paying it through Chapter 13 after Chapter 7—a strategy known as a "Chapter 20" bankruptcy.)
 The entire $40,000 in credit card debt is discharged.

 Example 2.
 Michael filed Chapter 7 bankruptcy.
-He owes the IRS $15,000 in back taxes.
-He also owes $20,000 in medical bills and $10,000 in credit card debt.
-The Chapter 7 trustee recovers $25,000 for the estate.
-After the trustee's fees and costs of $4,000, there is $21,000 available for creditors.
-The trustee will pay the IRS in full.
-The remaining $6,000 will be distributed pro rata to the remaining creditors -- each credit card debt and medical bill will receive 20% of what they're owed (because $6,000 is 20% of $30,000, which is the total unsecured debt).
+He owes the IRS $15,000 in back taxes, $20,000 in medical bills, and $10,000 in credit card debt.
+The Chapter 7 trustee recovers $25,000, and after paying fees and costs of $4,000, the trustee pays the IRS in full and distributes the remaining $6,000 pro-rata to the nonpriority unsecured creditors.
+Each credit card debt and medical bill receives 20% of the owed balance ($6,000 allows payment of 20% of $30,000, the total unsecured debt).